Agent-Native Systems and Skill Graphs

 Agents don't read the way humans do.
 They don't benefit from long, comprehensive documents.
 They benefit from small, composable pieces with clear metadata that tells them what's relevant and what to skip.

 A manifest is more useful than a longer skill file.
 A separate context file is more useful than context pasted into a prompt.
 An instruction file that defines routing is more useful than hoping the agent figures out which skill to use.
+A workflow pattern that standardizes execution is more useful than hoping the agent figures out how to work.

 The primitives are simple.
 Markdown files.
 YAML manifests.
 One instruction file.
 No special tooling, no plugins, no platform dependencies.
 Just files organized in a way that agents can traverse.